Heather Bray

 grid, solar, gravity, wood and people powered – experiment in sustainable food gardening and land, fire and wildlife management

 We always have lots of food gardening activities happening, like compost making, harvesting and preserving and also help out on other exciting community projects such as the Oxygen Farm Conservation Reserve (walking track maintenance); the Elands Company an old sawmill now used for community housing (and events) and our post-bushfire “recombobulation” project at the local community health centre which has involved receiving and managing grants for solar power, water tanks , an outdoor kitchen, bathroom/ laundry and camp ground.
-We also support the local school and Fire Brigade.
+We also support the local School, Halls and Fire Brigade.

 No images found in gallery.